Assignment of endogenous retrovirus integration sites using a mixture model: A mixture model approach

 subject to the constraints explained above, where $S_j = \{ j' : \mbox{$j$ and $j'$ are the same animal}\}$ and $U$ is any set containing exactly one element from each $S_j$; that is, $U$ is a set of indices for the unique animals.
 We experimented with three simple parameterizations of the $\pi_{ij}$ parameters: (1) $\pi_{ij}=\pi$ for all $i$ and $j$; (2) $\pi_{ij}=\pi_i$ for all $j$; and (3) $\pi_{ij}=\pi_j$ for all $i$.
-In Section~\ref{sec:estimates}, we find that option (2) attains the best Bayesian Information Criterion (BIC) score.
+It may be surprising that, say, parameterization (1) is at all interesting; however, the question of whether animal $j$ truly includes insertion site $i$---which clearly depends on $i$---is different from the question of whether the {\em proportion} of such inclusions depends on $i$.
+The latter is an empirical question that should be examined using the data.
+In Section~\ref{sec:estimates}, we find that option (2) attains the best Akaike's Information Criterion (AIC) score.

-One important implication of the fact that Equations~(\ref{truePositive}) and~(\ref{trueNegative}) represent the true positive and true negative components, respectively, is that biologically we must require that $E(X_{ij})$ is greater in Equation~(\ref{truePositive}) than in Equation~(\ref{trueNegative}).
+Since Equations~(\ref{truePositive}) and~(\ref{trueNegative}) represent the present and absent components, respectively, it seems reasonable to conjecture that $E(X_{ij})$ will be greater in Equation~(\ref{truePositive}) than in Equation~(\ref{trueNegative}).
 These two means are given by $r_j(1- \alpha_i)/\alpha_i$ and $r_j (1-p_{k(j)})/p_{k(j)}$, respectively.
-Thus, since the $r_j$ parameter is common to the two mass functions, the desired inequality may be guaranteed by enforcing the constraints $\alpha_i<p_{k(j)}$ for all $i$ and $k$ during the estimation procedure.
-To adopt such a strategy in practice would require some potentially ad-hoc choices since even the situation $\alpha_i=p_{k(j)}$ should be avoided.
-Fortunately, however, we find that our unconstrained point estimates already satisfy $\alpha_i<p_{k(j)}$ when we fit our model to real data, providing support for the modeling choices we have made.
-We elaborate further on this fact in Section~\ref{sec:estimates}.
+Thus, since the $r_j$ parameter is common to the two mass functions, the conjectured inequality may be guaranteed by enforcing the constraints $\alpha_i<p_{k}$ for all $i$ and $k$ during the estimation procedure.
+Enforcing such constraints in an algorithm, say, by always updating $\alpha_i$ as the smaller of the ECM algorithm estimate and the minimum current $p_k$ value, would not in principle complicate the computations.
+However, such enforcement would potentially destroy the ascent property of the algorithm mentioned in Section~\ref{sec:parameterEstimation} and, perhaps more importantly, it would raise the troubling question of how to interpret final parameter estimates for which some $\alpha_i=p_k$.
+If we instead choose to enforce some positive gap $g$ between the largest $\alpha_i$ and the smallest $p_k$, then we are faced with the arbitrary choice of a value of $g$.
+We therefore opt not to enforce such constraints, yet we find nevertheless that our unconstrained point estimates satisfy $\alpha_i<p_{k}$.
+The fact that we obtain these results without enforcing them is an encouraging sign for the model fit.
+We discuss the actual estimated values in Section~\ref{sec:estimates}.